AdguardTeam/KnowledgeBase/docs/adguard-for-android/overview.md

 > If you update from Android 10 to Android 11, there's a chance that the already installed certificate will still be accepted.
 Otherwise, the *HTTPS filtering is off* warning will appear on the main screen, highlighted in orange.
 So you'll need to go through the same process of reinstalling the certificate manually.

-In case you have problems with the certificate installation, read [this article](../solving-problems/manual-certificate) or contact our [support team](./support/contact).
+In case you have problems with the certificate installation, read [this article](../solving-problems/manual-certificate) or contact our support team at support@adguard.com.

 > **We want to emphasize that AdGuard Ad Blocker will function without HTTPS filtering.
 However, it won't be able to properly filter ads on sites that use the HTTPS protocol (most of sites do that).
 So if you want to use the full functionality of the app and get the best ad filtering quality and processing speed, we strongly recommend you to activate HTTPS-filtering.**